A set-theoretic analysis of the black hole entropy puzzle: Introduction

-The purpose of this paper is to examine whether the several conceptional, technical, etc. problems related with {\it black hole entropy} \cite{bar-car-haw} at least in part emanate from the tacit fact that mathematically general relativity rests on the structure of the arithmetical continuum.
 The paper is organized as follows.
-In Section \ref{two} we recall {\it Chaitin}'s reformulation of {\it G\"odel}'s first incompleteness theorem and interpret its content as the presence of an inherent uncertainty or fuzziness within the arithmetical continuum (which might be a consequence that its final constituents are extensionless).
-This allows us to introduce a statistico-physical analogy and to talk in this context about the pure ``set-theoretic entropy'' of the arithmetical conntinuum.
-Then, in Section \ref{three} we recall and refine {\it Noether}'s theorem on symmetries and conserved quantities and prove that within general relativity a conserved quantity to diffeomorphisms can be assigned which is not zero if a stationary black hole is present and can be identified with its entropy (proportional to the area of the ``instantaneous'' event horizon \cite{haw1}).
-Then we argue that, based on their common diffeomorphism invariance, the ``set-theoretic'' and the black hole entropy are in fact the same.
-This suggests that the latter entropy might be a consequence of the former one and the long-sought physical degrees of freedom responsible for black hole entropy have simply a pure mathematical origin corresponding to the artificial decomposition of the space-time continuum into points.
+In Section \ref{two} we recall {\it Chaitin}'s reformulation of {\it G\"odel}'s first incompleteness theorem (see Theorem \ref{chaitin} here) and interpret its content---with hindsight dictated by {\it Heisenberg}' uncertainity---as the presence of an inherent uncertainty or fuzziness within the arithmetical continuum (which might also be a consequence that its final constituents are extensionless).
+This strongly motivates to introduce a statistico-physical analogy and to talk in this context about the pure ``set-theoretic entropy'' of the arithmetical conntinuum.
+Quite interestingly this idea can be rigorously grasped by the aid of a key concept of current information theory, namely the {\it Kullback--Leibler relative entropy} or {\it divergence} \cite[Chapter 8]{cov-tho} adapted to a pair of Riemannian manifolds (see Theorem \ref{kl} here).
+Computing this quantity over a compact manifold-with-boundary and exploiting its non-negativity an abstract Riemannian geometric analogue of {\it Hawking}'s area theorem \cite{haw1} is obtained (Theorem \ref{hawking} here).
+Then, in Section \ref{three} basically following \cite[Section 3]{ete2} we recall and refine {\it Noether}'s theorem on symmetries and conserved quantities and prove that within general relativity a conserved quantity to diffeomorphisms can be assigned which is not zero if a stationary black hole is present and can be identified with its entropy (proportional to the area of the ``instantaneous'' event horizon \cite{haw1}).
+Then we argue, based on their common diffeomorphism invariance, that the ``set-theoretic'' and the black hole entropies are strongly related.
+This suggests that the latter entropy might be a consequence of the former one as a result of modeling general relativity mathematically over the arithmetical continuum therefore the long-sought physical degrees of freedom responsible for black hole entropy have at least in part simply a pure mathematical origin only, corresponding to the artificial division of the space-time continuum into points (see the discussion at the end of Section \ref{three}).

+Finally Section \ref{four} is an Appendix in which we make an attempt (certainly incomplete at this stage of the art) to introduce a temporal structure in a covariant way into general relativity: recall that although being our most advanced theory dealing with the structure of space and time, general relativity is in fact a ``timeless theory'' due to its diffeomorphism invariance (cf. e.g. \cite[Chapter 3]{cal}).